jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/2-SetupAzureFunctions.md

 5. Enter your _App ID_ and _App secret_ from your Facebook app into the corresponding fields, then tick the scope you want.
 This scope is the fields you want access to from Facebook.
 For now just select _public profile_ as we don't want any private data.
 Then click "OK".

-6. In the _Allowed external redirect URLs_ field, enter the name of your app followed by `://easyauth.callback` - for example `happyxamdevs://easyauth.callback`.
+6. In the _Allowed external redirect URLs_ field, enter `happyxamdevs://easyauth.callback`.
 This is the callback that will be made by the authentication flow, and your mobile app can be configured to handle this URI.

 7. Click "Save".